 OF RDER OF THE HEALTH OFFICER Public Health Use physical barriers between students to minimize contact.
-Nap or rest areas in classrooms have students placed increased distanfeet to head. ce apart and alternating • Other: M Consider offering physical education class outdoors as much as possible and sphysical distancing and limited physical contact. select activities that allow M Consider implementing school policies that promote physical distancing in lock include: ker rooms.
-Policies may Offering access to locker rooms only when staff supervision is possible access. .
+Nap or rest areas in classrooms have students placed increased distanfeet to head. ce apart and alternating Other: M Consider offering physical education class outdoors as much as possible and something physical distancing and limited physical contact. select activities that allow M ker rooms.
+Policies may ₫ Offering access to locker rooms only when staff supervision is possible access. .
 Staggering locker room Creating alternative options for storage of student clothing, books, and other er items.
-M Consider implementing measures to increase physical distancing during school be unmasked.
-These may include (check all that apply): meals when students will Meals are eaten in classrooms or outdoors, without any mingling of stal classrooms. ble groups from different
+Consider implementing measures to increase physical distancing during school be unmasked.
+These may include (check all that apply): meals when students will Meals are eaten in classrooms or outdoors, without any mingling of state classrooms. ble groups from different